Bernstein-Szeg\H{o} measures in the plane: Abstract

 \section{Abstract}

-We define a class of Bernstein-Szeg\H{o} measures on $\Rset^2$ and we establish their spectral properties, providing a natural extension of the one-dimensional theory.
+We define a class of Bernstein--Szeg\H{o} measures on $\Rset^2$ and we establish their spectral properties, providing a natural extension of the one-dimensional theory.
 We also derive conditions involving finitely many moments, which are new in the two-dimensional setting, and which completely characterize these measures.
-An important part of the paper is devoted to a self-contained development of the Bernstein-Szeg\H{o} theory for matrix-valued functionals.
-We also show how recent results in the Fej\'er-Riesz factorization problem for bivariate trigonometric polynomials can be used to construct explicit bases of the spaces associated with the Bernstein-Szeg\H{o} measures on $\Rset^2$.
-The proofs use a mixture of techniques from real analysis, complex analysis and algebra.
+A key ingredient in the theory on the real line stems from the fact that a measure $\mu$ on $\Rset$ determines a unique sequence of orthonormal polynomials which gives a simple formula for $d\mu/dx $ in the Bernstein--Szeg\H{o} family.
+Since there is no canonical way to introduce orthonormal polynomials in the plane, our extension is based on a new identity which connects a Fej\'er--Riesz factorization of the weight to a polynomial depending on three variables associated with $\mu$.
+Using recent results in the bivariate trigonometric Fej\'er--Riesz factorization problem, we define a nontrivial two-dimensional extension of the Szeg\H{o} mapping which provides explicit orthonormal bases of the spaces associated with Bernstein--Szeg\H{o} measures on $\Rset^2$.
+An important part of the paper is devoted to a self-contained development of the Bernstein--Szeg\H{o} theory for matrix-valued functionals.
+The proofs combine techniques from real analysis, complex analysis and algebra.